APikielny/mannequinchallenge/README.md

 # Consistent Depth Estimation for Video

+Look at the default branch (alias-fourier-merge at the time I am writing this) for the most updated code and README.md.

 ### Very Quick Start Guide

-A very quick guide to run inference:
+A very quick guide to run inference ([on the Brown CS Grid](https://cs.brown.edu/about/system/services/hpc/gridengine/)):
 ```
 cd {path_to_this_repo}
 qsub -cwd -l gpus=1 -m abes grid_bash_scripts/test_mannequin_on_grid.sh
 ```

-### A Slightly Longer Start Guide
+### Slightly Longer Start Guide
-1. If freshly cloning this repo, go to the Setup section first.
+1. If freshly cloning this repo, go to the Setup section first, to install necessary dependencies.
+We create a virtual environment, which is activated in most of the bash scripts.
 2. Use the grid_bash_scripts/test_mannequin_on_grid.sh script to test the model.
 You will need a GPU, which can be specified on the Brown CS Grid or most computers in the Visual Computing Lab.
-If you are using grid, you can simply run the command specified above.
+If you are using grid, you can simply run the qsub command specified above.
 The model can be set in the bash script (ignore the "_net_G.pth" part), and must exist in the `checkpoints/` folder ahead of time.
 If this folder doesn't exist, you can use `./fetch_checkpoints.sh` (to get Google's) or find them at `/data/jhtlab/apikieln/checkpoints` (models we have trained throughout the year)

 ## Overview
 This repo contains the implementation of the Consistent Depth Estimation for Video project, written by Marc Mapeke and Adam Pikielny.
 Our goal is to improve temporal consistency of depth maps.
 We start with Google's MannequinChallenge work.
 Different branches of this repo (TODO, hopefully we will combine these) contain latent regularization, anti-aliased sampling, and fourier features techniques towards this goal.